pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

   (Little endian format - Z80/Intel notation);

 * *long* :	one 32-bit value, stored in low byte - high byte order, containing the file position where the corresponding section starts; the value is *0xFFFFFFFF* (-1) if the section does not exist;

-* *string*:	one byte containing the string length followed by the characters of the string.
+* *string*:	one byte containing the string length followed by the characters of the string;

+* *lstring*: one word containing the string length followed by the characters of the string.

 Object file format